About the CZI Community Space

 IT Capabilities & Support

 The Community Space meeting rooms and the main event space are equipped with wireless internet, Zoom video conferencing capabilities, and presentation screens.
 Each meeting room has instructions on how to initiate and launch meetings.

-The meeting rooms are self service and do not require support.
-If issues arise, technical support is available to help.
+The Redwood and Sequoia meeting rooms are self-service and do not require support.
+If issues arise, technical support is available.
 CZI AV technicians will staff all events in the main event space.

 Community Space members can bring in food like snacks, homemade items, beverages, and more.

 Members can also use catering services for their events.
 We’ve compiled a list of vendors, menus, and pricing for your convenience and can share that list upon request.
 Outside caterers and vendors will need to provide a certificate of insurance one week before your event.

 Organizations using catering services will have access to the catering kitchen upon request.
 The catering kitchen includes holding hot boxes, refrigerator, dishwasher, two microwaves, and an ice machine.
 There is no additional heating equipment in this space.

 Organizations using the space are responsible for removing any leftover food, beverages, supplies and equipment at the end of their event.
 CZI will remove any bagged trash or recycling from the space.

 Am I responsible for setting up my event and cleaning up when it ends?